 The entrance signage to Sakagura sake bar in NYC is easy to miss.
 It’s hidden under inelegant scaffolding, a vestige of ongoing (or perhaps, stagnant) construction that seems to be ubiquitous in New York City.

 Just a warning: To get to this place, you really need to know where you’re going.

 Adding to the air of mystery—this eatery isn’t even on the ground level: It’s situated in the bowels of a nondescript office building at 211 East 43 Street (between Second and Third Avenues).
 Even the restaurant icon on Google Maps captions Sakagura as a “Japanese eatery in a semi-secret setting.”

 At noontime, businessmen move in and out of the elevators leading to offices above.
-Although first built in 1928, the updated lobby looks minimalist and modern.
+Although the building opened in 1928, the updated lobby looks minimalist and modern.
 A visitor would have no reason to suspect what’s down below.

 A journalist friend from Brooklyn suggested that Sakagura was a convenient place for me and another friend from Westchester to meet her for lunch.

-Once we found the address, we double-checked inside to make sure we were in the right place.
+Once we found the address, we double-checked inside to ensure we were in the right place.
 The guard nodded and signaled us in the direction of a stairwell at the rear side of the lobby that honestly, looked like a fire evacuation route.